For all court related matters, please contact Courtroom Deputy, Lisa Provine at (312)408-5135, or via email at lisa_provine@ilnd.uscourts.gov

 FILING OF DOCUMENTS:

 No civil motions may be noticed for presentment.
-After a motion is filed, the Court will set a date for a hearing at which a briefing schedule will be set.
+After a motion is filed, the Court will set a date for a hearing and/or a briefing schedule.

-The Court believes that status and motion hearings are substantive matters that require in-person participation and finds it difficult to have meaningful hearings by telephone.
-As a result, telephonic appearances are not allowed.
+The Court believes that status and motion hearings are substantive matters that require in-person participation and finds it difficult to have meaningful hearings by telephone or video.
+As a result, telephonic or remote appearances are not allowed in status or motion hearings.
 If extraordinary circumstances exist, a party may contact the Courtroom Deputy, Lisa Provine, in advance to seek permission to participate by phone.

-In-court status hearings in civil cases will generally be set on Tuesday and Wednesday at 10:30 a.m.
+In-court status hearings in civil cases will generally be set on Wednesday at 10:30 a.m.

-Civil motion hearings will generally be heard on Tuesday and Wednesday at 10:00 a.m.
+Civil motion hearings will generally be heard on Wednesday at 10:00 a.m.

 Criminal motions are heard on Tuesday and Thursday at 11:00 a.m.